engity-com/bifroest/docs/setup/distribution.md

 ### Windows {: #windows}

 #### Generic {: #windows-generic}
-The generic Windows distribution of Bifröst contains all supported features for Windows from Windows 7+ on.
-It does not even have any requirements on which other shared libraries need to be installed.
+The generic Windows distribution of Bifröst contains all supported features for Windows 10, Windows Server 2016, and later versions.
+It does not have any requirements on which other shared libraries need to be installed.

 #### Extended {: #windows-extended}
 Not available.